haiku/website/content/guides/building/get-source-git.md

 <h3>Git Access - Contributors and patch submitters</h3>

 <div class="alert alert-danger">
-<strong>Configure your git!</strong> Before making any commits to the Haiku repository (local even), be <strong>sure</strong> to <a href="#configure_env">configure</a> the git environment on your local system!
+<strong>Configure your git!</strong> Before making any commits to the Haiku repository (local even), be <strong>sure</strong> to <a href="#configure_env">configure</a> the Git environment on your local system!
 Failure to configure git properly before a commit will result in incorrect naming in your commit, making it impossible to give you well-deserved credit for your work.</div>

 <h4>Configure Git on your system:<a name="configure_env"></a></h4>